PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-11 10:39:38
+Last updated: 2024-04-11 10:40:11
-Random Quote: Talkin' to you was one of the best parts of my whole year. - Fezco
+Random Quote: Ted: "You're scared of the seven dwarves?"Robin: "Just of Doc.
+He's creepy...
+I mean, the guy went to medical school, what is he doing living with six coalminers." - Robin Scherbatsky